jsjoeio/100-days-twilio-twitter/logs.md

 ### Day 50: 9/7/2018,
 Continued working on Survey Form.
 Couldn't get the form submissions to come in - need to do more investigating to figure it out. 🤪

+### Day 51: 9/9/2018,
+Finished the @freecodecamp survey form project today!
+Learned a lot of testing 😁

+Also made good progress on MITx - 6.00.1x currently on Week 1.